Osyki/cs377_restaurant_scheduling_simulation/README.md

 - Round Robin (RR)
 - Lottery (LOT)

 After each run, metrics are printed to the console with stats on jobs, average turnaround time, average response time, and revenues.
-Each algorithm can be run with a different number of tables to see how the number of tables affects the scheduling algorithm.
+Each algorithm can be run with a different number of tables to see how the number of tables affects the various stats.
 There are options to run the algorithms individually or all currently available algorithms.

 ## Getting Started